Fock States#

 state (BaseFockState) – The instance from which a FockState instance is created.

-property nonzero_elements: Generator[Tuple[complex, piquasso._math.fock.FockOperatorBasis], Any, None]#
+property nonzero_elements: Generator[Tuple[complex, Tuple], Any, None]#

 The nonzero contributions to the state representation in Fock basis.

-property density_matrix: numpy.ndarray#
+property density_matrix: ndarray#

 The density matrix of the state in terms of the Fock basis vectors.

-get_particle_detection_probability(occupation_number: tuple) float#
+get_particle_detection_probability(occupation_number: ndarray) float#

 Returns the particle number detection probability using the occupation number specified as a parameter.